vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 Tanzu Kubernetes Grid includes signed binaries for Harbor, which you can deploy into:

-- A workload cluster to provide container registry services for that clusters
+- A workload cluster to provide container registry services for that clusters.
 - A shared services cluster to provide container registry services for other Tanzu Kubernetes (workload) clusters.

 When deployed as a shared service, Harbor is available to all of the workload clusters in a given Tanzu Kubernetes Grid instance.